develop-me/bootcamp--week-03--programming-fundamentals/challenges/02/02-advanced/README.md

     );
     ```

-1) Create a recursive function that given a number, `n`, will output the `n`th Fibonacci number.
+1) Create a recursive function that given a number, `n`, will output the `n`th Fibonacci number. **You'll need to read the notes on recursive functions**.

     ```javascript
     // ... your function here